Healthy Morning Glory Breakfast Muffins

-What makes these morning glory muffins different from the ones already on the internet?
-I have have swapped out regular sugar for the natural sweetness of honey or maple syrup and lightened how much added sugar is in these morning glory muffins.
-Since this type of muffin has apples, raisins, and carrots already in it….they are already going to be packed with Mother Natures sweet goodness, so we don’t need to hide that under too much sugar.
+What makes these Morning Glory Muffins different from the ones already on the internet?
+I have swapped out regular sugar for the natural sweetness of honey or maple syrup, therefore lightening how much added sugar is in these Morning Glory Muffins.
+Since this type of muffin has apples, raisins, and carrots already in it….they are already going to be packed with Mother Nature’s sweet goodness, so we don’t need to hide that under too much sugar.
 And yet, these muffins are still a major flavor BOMB!
-Your taste buds will be dancing with every bite and you body is going to feel amazing from all the healthy goodness that is packed into the muffins.
+Your taste buds will be dancing with every bite and your body is going to feel amazing from all the healthy goodness that is packed into these muffins.